localytics/sbt-dynamodb/README.md

 dynamoDBLocalSharedDB := true
 ```

-The default regarding tests is to both stop & cleanup any data directory if specified.
-This can be changed using the below settings.
+The default on stop is to cleanup any data directory if specified.
+This can be changed using

 ```
-stopDynamoDBLocalAfterTests := false

 cleanDynamoDBLocalAfterStop := false
 ```

-##### Note: Regarding stopping the DynamoDB Local instance after the tests.
-To ensure the instance is stopped, please make sure not to override ```testOptions in Test``` and instead append (e.g. use `+=` instead of `:=`).